itchio/butler/docs/bundle-design.md

    - Re-running install on the same game does not re-claim (idempotent on server, and locally the second pass sees `DownloadKeyID != 0`).
    - `Update.Check` for a still-unclaimed bundle game does not trigger a `ClaimBundleGame` call.
 4. **Schema migration**: confirm hades emits the three new tables (`bundles`, `bundle_games`, `bundle_keys`) on butlerd startup against an existing user DB, and confirm the explicit lookup indexes exist (`idx_bundle_keys_owner_id`, `idx_bundle_keys_owner_bundle`, `idx_bundle_games_game_bundle`, and `idx_bundle_games_bundle_game` if needed).
 Add a regression check for `migrations.Do` with two pending migrations so the loop bug cannot reappear.

+## Known limitations and caveats

+- **>100 owned bundle keys**: `/profile/owned-bundles` is deduped and capped at 100 server-side, and the local save uses `AssocReplace("BundleKeys")` — an account past the cap would silently lose local bundle keys beyond it, and with them ownership inference for every game in the dropped bundles.
+Unlikely today, but the endpoint should grow server-side pagination before this is a realistic account shape.
+- **Truncated membership walks**: `LazyFetchBundleGames` compares the fetched row count against `bundles.games_count` and leaves the `bundle_games` target stale (instead of fresh) when the gap exceeds `max(5, games_count/20)`.
+Small drift is expected — `games_count` can include delisted games (observed: 1741 advertised vs 1740 returned for the Bundle for Racial Justice and Equality) — so exact matching would cause permanent re-walk loops.
+- **Press accounts mask upload-listing bugs**: the server lists paid uploads for press users even without a download key, so bundle install-path testing must use a non-press account or the "no uploads without owned credentials" behavior is invisible.
+- **Preferred-profile fallthrough**: `AccessForGameIDForProfile` falls back to other cached profiles' access when the preferred profile has none, so an install with an explicit `profileId` can still resolve (and materialize) through another profile.
+This preserves legacy launch/update behavior; revisit if strict profile isolation is ever needed.

 ## Out of scope (separate issue)